typelevel/doobie/README.md

 - `callablestatement` module in `hi`
 - `Catchable` combinators that are specific to JDBC, as well as SQLSTATE tables for common vendors.
 - Structured logging.
 This will need to get wired through the `Kleisli` interpreters.
-- Flesh out the `Atom` implementations for all ground types, and add example of using tagged types for alternative mappings.
+- Add example of using tagged types for alternative `Atom` instances.
 - String interpolator for callable statements (needs In/Out/InOut params).
-- Expand `Atom/Composite` and `hi` to handle resultset updating.
 - Alternative instance of `Capture[Task]` that forks native calls (right now everything is straight-line).
 - More/bigger examples.